rozinCodes/X-ray-image-bulk-processing/README.md

 There will be a prompt asking you to select if you want to process a single image or process mutiple images together

-If you select Bulk image processing, images in the test/images/ folder will be processed and the results will be stored in scripts folder in a csv file called data.csv
+If you select Bulk image processing, images in the images/ folder will start being processed one after another.
 There is an option to choose from images when selecting single image processing.

+After the processing is finished, the data.csv file will be saved in the processed_data folder

 # Contributions
 Any code optimization contributions or features are always welcome